Cubitus

 Cubitus is a Franco-Belgian comics series, and the basis for the Wowser cartoon series appearing in the United States.
-Cubitus was created by the Belgian cartoonist Dupa, and features Cubitus, a large anthropomorphic dog, who lives with his owner Semaphore.
+Cubitus was created by the Belgian cartoonist Dupa, and features Cubitus, a large anthropomorphic dog, who lives with his owner Sémaphore.
 Cubitus is known as Dommel in Flanders and the Netherlands, Muppelo or Pom Pom in Finland, Teodoro in Italy, Zıpır in Turkey and Доммель in Russia.
 His name derives from the old anatomical name of the ulna bone, supposedly derived from the Greek kybiton (elbow).

 Synopsis

 The series tells the story of Cubitus, a good-natured large, white dog endowed with speech.
-He lives in a house in the suburbs with his master, Sémaphore, a retired sailor, next door to Sénéchal, the black and white cat who is Cubitus' nemesis.
+He lives in a house in the suburbs with his master, Sémaphore, a retired sailor, next door to Sénéchal, a black-and-white cat who is Cubitus' nemesis.

 A vast majority of the album publications collect single page gags, but a few gather collections of shorter stories or, in rare cases, one long story throughout the entire album.
-Some of the single gag albums or short story compilations are thematic, with for instance in "Cubitus illustre ses ancêtres" revisiting history of humankind, "L'ami ne fait pas le moine" being pastiches of fellow authors from Tintin magazine or Les enquêtes de l'inspecteur Cubitus where he is a fictional police inspector.
+Some of the single gag albums or short story compilations are thematic; for instance, Cubitus illustre ses ancêtres ("Cubitus Illustrates his Ancestors") revisiting history of humankind, L'ami ne fait pas le moine ("A Friend Doesn't Make the Monk") being pastiches of fellow authors from the Tintin magazine, or Les enquêtes de l'inspecteur Cubitus ("The Investigations of Inspector Cubitus") where he is a fictional police inspector.